 (D) A specific statement as to whether any of the bonds will be Qualified Bonds; and

-(E) Any additional materials that may be required by OST in support of the request for participation in the Guaranty Program, including but not limited to, any information or agreement requested by OST with respect to creation of sufficient debt service funds or other repayment mechanisms to pay any Qualified Bonds when payment is due.
+(E) Any additional materials that may be required by OST in support of the request for participation in the Guaranty Program, including but not limited to, any information or agreement requested by OST with respect to creation of sufficient debt service funds, assurance that any bond insurance, pledge of security or other credit enhancement required for issuance of the Certificate remains in effect and available, or other repayment mechanisms to pay any Qualified Bonds or to repay OST when payment is due.

 (8) Guaranty Fees.
 School Districts whose bonds are guaranteed by the state shall submit to OST, within 10 business days of closing of any guaranteed bonds, a fee as set forth in OAR 170-061-0015.